SueMottet/Movies-ETL/README.md

 * inspecting the data
 * read and perform cleaning on the data using regular expressions
 * merge data
-* creating data frames
+* creating DataFrames
-* load data
+* load data to database

-The intended use of this data is clean data for use in a Hackathon.
+The intended use of this work is to clean the mvoie data for use in a Hackathon.
 This techincal analysis will be primarily focused on techniques for extracting, cleaning, relating, merging, and loading the data into a database for future reuse.

 ### Objective 1: Create a function to read three data files
 1. Create an ETL function to read the three files